awslabs/aws-well-architected-labs/Reliability/300_Health_Checks_and_Dependencies/Lab_Guide.md

           |When an individual server fails a health check, the load balancer stops sending it traffic.
 But when all servers fail health checks at the same time, the load balancer fails open, allowing traffic to all servers.|
           |When we rely on fail-open behavior, we make sure to test the failure modes of the dependency heath check.|

-The AWS Application Load Balancer here exhibits this fail-open behavior and the service continues to serve requests instead of failing.
+      A system set to _fail-open_ does not shut down when failure conditions are present.
+Instead, the system remains “open” and operations continue.
+The AWS Application Load Balancer here exhibits this fail-open behavior and the service continues to serve requests sent to it by the load balancer.

 * Reset the value of **RecommendationServiceEnabled**  to **true** and observe that the service resumes serving personalized recommendations.